Alberta chief medical examiner Dr. Elizabeth Brooks-Lim resigns | CBC News

 Brooks-Lim was appointed chief medical examiner in December 2016 following a string of controversies involving the troubled office.

-In a 2016 report, Alberta's Public Interest Commissioner concluded Savageau had been treated unfairly by Justice officials who had, in part, used complaints they knew were unsubstantiated to justify not renewing her contract.
-The report said records showed there was even an attempt to solicit complaints and comments about Savageau from both inside and outside the department.
+In a 2016 report, Alberta's Public Interest Commissioner concluded Sauvageau had been treated unfairly by Justice officials who had, in part, used complaints they knew were unsubstantiated to justify not renewing her contract.
+The report said records showed there was even an attempt to solicit complaints and comments about Sauvageau from both inside and outside the department.

-The commissioner however, dismissed Savageau's allegations of political interference, saying there was insufficient evidence for a finding of wrongdoing.
+The commissioner however, dismissed Sauvageau's allegations of political interference, saying there was insufficient evidence for a finding of wrongdoing.

 When former NDP Justice Minister Kathleen Ganley appointed Brooks-Lim to the position, Ganley said it would "maintain stability in the Office of the Chief Medical Examiner."
 Brooks-Lim had been serving as acting chief medical examiner.